gustaavv/MIT6.824/report/lab3a.md

 ### Goroutine leak

-I sometimes met with this error: `race: limit on 8128 simultaneously alive goroutines is exceeded, dying` on my own server, but it always appeared on GitHub actions, which means something must go wrong.
+I sometimes met with this error: `race: limit on 8128 simultaneously alive goroutines is exceeded, dying` on my own server, but it always appeared on GitHub Actions, which means something must go wrong.

 > If there is any useless goroutine which doesn't terminate, then a goroutine leak happens.
 The name is taken from "memory leak".